 Next, choose the brush’s hardness, which determines whether the edge of the brush is hard or soft, by clicking on the small down arrow next to the brush size.
 For sketching, I like to use a hard-edged brush, so I’ll leave this at 100%.

 Now set the opacity, how opaque or translucent your lines will be.
 If you want to replicate pressing hard on a pencil, raise the opacity.
 If you want to mimic drawing lightly with a pencil, set it in the 20% range.
 Just like a pencil, you’ll be able to build up the line over itself and darken areas as you go.

 Start sketching!
 Just as you would with traditional media, keep your grip light on the Wacom stylus during sketching.
-(Pressing down with different levels of pressure on the tablet will adjust your brush size, but not the opacity of the brush.)
+By default, pressing down with different levels of pressure on the tablet will adjust your brush size, but not the opacity of the brush.
 Keep initial lines loose, exploring the shape.
 It may be tempting to look at the tablet as you draw, but with practice you’ll be able focus your attention on the screen.